predictiveworks/cdap-spark/works-ts/README.md

 ### ARIMA

+A popular and widely used statistical method for time series forecasting is the ARIMA model.
+ARIMA is short for *AutoRegressive Integrated Moving Average*.
+It is a class of model that captures a suite of different standard temporal structures in time series data.

+An ARIMA model is a class of statistical models for analyzing and forecasting time series data.
+It explicitly caters to a suite of standard structures in time series data, and as such provides a simple yet powerful method for making skillful time series forecasts.
+ARIMA is a generalization of the simpler AutoRegressive Moving Average (ARMA) model and adds the notion of integration.

+The key aspects of the model are:

+**AR**: *Autoregression*.
+A model that uses the dependent relationship between an observation and some number of lagged observations.

+**I**: *Integrated*.
+The use of differencing of raw observations (subtracting an observation from an observation at the previous time step) in order to make the time series stationary (see STL decomposition for an alternative approach).

+**MA**: *Moving Average*.
+A model that uses the dependency between an observation and a residual error from a moving average model applied to lagged observations.

+Each of these components are explicitly specified in the ARIMA model as parameters.

 ### ARMA

 Autoregressive moving average (ARMA) regression: The ARMA model plays an important role in understanding & predicting future values in the time series.